-From a Missionary that I highly respect and pray for –
+From a Missionary whom I highly respect and pray for –

-Ironically, we are grateful for these days of lockdown here in Baghdad.
+Lessons From the Pause – Ironically, we are grateful for these days of lockdown here in Baghdad.
 It is allowing us to get caught up on much-needed work.
-After the many months of travel and constant movement from meeting to meeting, we are enjoying the slower pace of being shut up in the house together as a family with nowhere to go.
+After many months of travel and constant movement from meeting to meeting, we are enjoying the slower pace of being shut up in the house together as a family with nowhere to go.
 During the time of “pandemic pause” last year, God began reminding me of some life lessons that He is continually trying to teach me.

 Both the hardest and also easiest way to live is to live in the flesh.
 I am a do-er.
 I like to make it happen.
 Recent days and months have demonstrated that there is absolutely no amount of planning, scheming, or force that can change my situation.
 We were itching to get back to Iraq many months ago (after the birth of the baby), but God had us in a time of pause and there was absolutely nothing I could do about it.
 Now that we are back, we are in a time of complete lockdown and, again, there is absolutely nothing I can do about it!
 We have a choice…we can choose to live in the flesh; to live by force—angry, frustrated, trying to make things happen.
 Or, we can learn to live by faith, living a Spirit-filled life.
 I find it much easier to live in the flesh, but what a hard, frustrating way for the child of God to live!